 The makeup artist doesn’t want the lipstick to stand out, but he or she still wants her lips to look full, plump, smooth, HEALTHY AND YOUTHFUL!
 The lipstick matching her lip color is used to clearly and consistently define the lines of the lips, smooth the skin, provide shape, and blend in.

 In this look, it never looks glossy, gloopy, gloppy or in over abundance.
+The tips on this page will also aid in stopping lipstick from bleeding and feathering.

 In the show, Olivia has an alternate of herself in the “other” universe.
 It takes talent!
 The girl plays herself from another, closely related universe… so check this out… the alternate Olivia has red hair, but she’s still the same down on the ground girl… so what’s a makeup artist to do to make her stand out a little differently?